coding-commits/youtube_transcription/README.md

 # YouTube Audio Transcription Tool

-This tool downloads audio from YouTube videos and transcribes them using OpenAI's Whisper model locally.
+This tool automates the process of transcribing YouTube content by downloading videos' audio tracks and converting them to text using OpenAI's Whisper model running locally.
+The resulting transcriptions are saved as text files, which can then be further analyzed using ChatGPT or other tools.
-The output is a text file with the transcription.
-And you can upload it to chatGPT to extract knowledge out of it.

 ## Requirements